Ubaid period: Climate and environment

-Mesopotamia does not have local, high-resolution climate proxy records such as those found at the Soreq Cave in Israel.
-This makes it difficult to reconstruct the region's past climate.
-Even so, it is known that the environment during the sixth and fifth millennium BC was not the same as today.
+Mesopotamia lacks local, high-resolution climate proxy records such as those found at the Soreq Cave in Israel, making it difficult to reconstruct the region's past climate.
+Even so, it is known that the environment during the sixth and fifth millennium BC differed from today's.
 A more temperate climate settled in around 10,000 BC.
-Marshy and riverine areas transformed into floodplains and finally, river banks with trees.
-The area south of Baghdad may have been inhabitable by humans in the eleventh millennium BC, but current evidence indicates that humans could have lived south of Uruk as early as the eighth millennium BC.
-This is much earlier than what had been the oldest evidence of human occupation in this area.
-The oldest known site in southern Mesopotamia (Tell el-'Oueili) dates to the Ubaid 0 period.
-Archaeobotanical research in the Ubaid 0 levels at 'Oueili (6500-6000 BC) has indicated the presence of Euphrates poplar and sea clubrush, both indicative of a wetland environment.
-As a result of changes in sea-level, the shoreline of the Persian Gulf during the Ubaid was different from that of today.
-At the beginning of the Ubaid, around 6500 BC, the shoreline at Kuwait may have run slightly farther south.
+Marshy and riverine areas transformed into floodplains, and eventually river banks with trees.
+The area south of Baghdad may have been habitable by humans in the eleventh millennium BC, but current evidence places the earliest settlements south of Uruk during the eighth millennium BC, though previous scholarship had believed it to be much later.

+Archaeobotanical research in the Ubaid 0 levels at 'Oueili (6500-6000 BC) has indicated the presence of Euphrates poplar and sea clubrush, both indicating a wetland environment.
+Changes in sea-level shaped the shoreline of the Persian Gulf: at the beginning of the Ubaid, around 6500 BC, the shoreline at Kuwait may have run slightly farther south.
 During the subsequent 2.5 millennia, the shoreline moved farther northward, up to the ancient city of Ur around 4000 BC.

 Date palms were present in southern Mesopotamia since at least the eleventh millennium BC, predating the earliest evidence for domesticated dates from Eridu by several millennia.
 Date palms require a perennial water source, again indicating that this period may have been wetter than today.
 Similarly, oak was present from the eighth millennium, but disappeared at around the same time that Ubaid material culture spread outward from southern Mesopotamia during the sixth millennium BC.
 It has been suggested that acquisition of high-quality wood may have played a role in this expansion.

 The available evidence in northern Mesopotamia points to a cooler and drier climate during the Hassuna and Halaf periods.
 From the Halaf-Ubaid Transitional (HUT) to early Uruk periods, this developed into a climate characterised by stronger seasonal variation, heavy torrential rains, and dry summers.